ekoepcke/ekoepcke.github.io/_pages/about.md

 Prior to graduate school, I was a research assistant at the [Brookings Institution](https://www.brookings.edu/) in Washington, DC.
 I hold a B.S. from the University of Wisconsin-Madison and was born and raised in Minneapolis, MN.

-My job market paper measures the extent of self-control issues in the Earned Wage Access fintech space.
-I will be on the job market during Fall 2022, and I am primarily interested in private sector opportunities.
+I will be on the job market during Fall 2022.

 You can find my CV [here](https://ekoepcke.github.io/files/KoepckeCV.pdf).
 Feel free to contact me via [email](mailto:eric_koepcke@berkeley.edu).